Ministering God’s Love to a Hurting World

 Partner Highlights

-Ilsa from our church received 10 baby bottles for NPC on Father’s Day.
-Pray they continue to receive support via the promotions we did in service plus the QR codes that connect congregants to their ministry.
-I also spoke with Dave McElhinney who is looking to wind down his role in NCM over the next few years.
+Dave is looking to wind down his role in NCM over the next few years.
 Both he and Larry (who oversees the well drilling teams in Kenya) are not getting younger.
-The ministry and the teams are all doing “well,” but new and younger leadership will be needed for the future.
-Please pray for this process and the Lord’s blessing and direction in all areas of Dave’s ministry.
+The ministry and teams are all doing well, but new and younger leadership will be needed for the future.